 6 Great Bookstores for Pint-Sized Bookworms

 Portland’s oldest independent children’s bookstore, A Children’s Place Bookstore has been keeping local families well-read for nearly 40 years.
 Generations of yesteryear have many fond memories of visiting this bookstore as children, and now they peruse the store’s titles with their own children in tow.
 In 2006 the store was expanded to include a large play area for kids as well as a stage area for visiting authors.
 Bibliophiles take note: ask about A Children’s Place’s frequent buyer program to qualify for discounts and free books.
-And mark your calendars for their storytime, every Thursday morning from 10:30 am – 11:00 am.
+And mark your calendars for their storytime, every Thursday morning at 10:30 a.m.

 1005 W Burnside St.